muratk5n/thirdwave/en/index.md

 Nasdaq and Russell have parted ways..

 The Russell tracks small companies, Nasdaq is tech heavy.
-Tech companies are hurting likely due to contagion fears from SVB, SB failures.
+Tech companies are hurting likely due to contagion fears from SVIB, SB.

 <img width='340' src='mbl/2023/market2.jpg'/>